Releasing the Emotional Roots of Back Pain

 Pain and emotions are inextricably linked.
 Here is what your pain is trying to tell you and three ways to release stuck emotions and heal chronic back pain.

 No one quite understands back pain unless they have experienced it.
 It can be a debilitating and painful situation that is not easily managed.
 When back pain flares up, it can be hard to find a comfortable position, whether sitting, standing, or laying down.
 Finding relief from the pain is one thing, but finding a way to free yourself from the underlying cause is something else.

-Emily A. Francis, Author of The Body Heals Itself contends that in order to resolve any pain in the body, we must be willing to consider both physical and emotional issues.
+Emily A. Francis, author of The Body Heals Itself, contends that in order to resolve any pain in the body, we must be willing to consider both physical and emotional issues.
 Pain in the body may be a result of repetitive action that shifts your physical structure out of balance, forcing your muscles to compensate.
-The systems of the body strive to create equilibrium, so if you carry a purse around every day that is packed full of stuff, it doesn’t take much to imagine that will cause some pain in your shoulder, back, or even your hip.
+The systems of the body strive to create equilibrium, so if you carry a purse packed full of stuff around every day, it doesn’t take much to imagine that will cause some pain in your shoulder, back, or even hip.

 Francis offers these practices to support further release of the lower back:

 Physical.
 Resting in child’s pose allows your lower back to open and continue release what is being held there.
 You can also lay on your back, extending one leg long and pulling the other leg toward your chest.
 Do this with both sides and then pull both knees in together, gently rocking your body and sending compassion and kindness to your lower back.

 Affirmations.
 As you move through the poses, it is helpful to create an affirmation that supports your intention.
 “I am able to move forward with my life without fear of financial worry,” and “I am open and available to heal from the deepest depths of my being now” are two that Francis shares, and she encourages clients to design statements that speak most directly to their own experience.